johnsonfight/BiosNote/For AER part, how does it work. what is the implementation.md

+Q: For AER part, how does it work?
+What is the implementation

 **Advanced Error Reporting (AER)** is a key feature of the **PCIe (Peripheral Component Interconnect Express)** specification that provides a standardized way to detect, log, and report errors that occur on the PCIe bus and devices.
 AER plays a critical role in improving system **Reliability, Availability, and Serviceability (RAS)** by allowing systems to detect errors in a granular way, attempt recovery, or report the issue for corrective action.
 Here's a detailed look at how **AER works** and its implementation:

 ### 1. **How AER Works**: